mkb/Whitespace-destroy-destroy.tmbundle/README.md

 ----

 * Highlight trailing whitespace as an error
+* Highlight mixed spaces/tabs as a profound perversion
 * Strip whitespace when file is manually saved
 * Strip whitespace and save files when focus is lost
 * Strip whitespace and save files when focus is gained